geeksforsocialchange/gfsc-v3/content/blog/2018/placecal-story-so-far/index.md

 In the end, the two-sided leaflet we produced for this was probably one of the most technical jobs I’ve ever been involved in.
 Through a series of neighbourhood meetings (pictured below) we contacted everyone we knew about their winter offers.
 Every single data point on the final leaflet came through multiple people and multiple agencies, and had to be reproduced on the [PlaceCal website](https://placecal.org/winter2017) itself.
 In the end though we created what we’re pretty sure is the most comprehensive winter events listing Hulme has ever seen.

-{{<image-with-caption/start "https://cdn-images-1.medium.com/max/8252/1*S0XarN4RnI_BuxEKu3PsIw.jpeg" "The lovely neighbourhood team sorting amends.
-L-R Lesley (One Manchester), Debbie (Martenscroft School), Patricia (Buzz), Kyra and Janet (People First Housing), Matt (MAFN), Mark (Squid), Patrick (MCC)" "frame">}}
+{{<image-with-caption/start src="https://cdn-images-1.medium.com/max/8252/1*S0XarN4RnI_BuxEKu3PsIw.jpeg" alt="The lovely neighbourhood team sorting amends.
+L-R Lesley (One Manchester), Debbie (Martenscroft School), Patricia (Buzz), Kyra and Janet (People First Housing), Matt (MAFN), Mark (Squid), Patrick (MCC)" classList="image--frame">}}
 The lovely neighbourhood team sorting amends.
 L-R Lesley (One Manchester), Debbie (Martenscroft School), Patricia (Buzz), Kyra and Janet (People First Housing), Matt (MAFN), Mark (Squid), Patrick (MCC)
 {{<image-with-caption/end>}}

 Between us we distributed 10,000 leaflets and posters down the major shopping streets in Hulme and Moss Side, put them through people’s letter boxes, gave them to parents at schools, and generally plastered the area.
 By now you’re probably getting the point that by making one really good source of information together, we multiplied our capacity and reach.
 Through this process we had loads of conversations with local shops and businesses, made some more connections, and got some great feedback.
 We’re looking forward to being able to go back and see how people got on!

-{{<image-multi-with-caption/start "https://cdn-images-1.medium.com/max/9216/1*zId78gPQPZX-igrHycUPGA.jpeg https://cdn-images-1.medium.com/max/9216/1*kgOQeACVpjqQhLgzCpUrrA.jpeg" "10,000 leaflets is a lot of leaflets…" "frame">}}
+{{<gallery-with-caption/start srcs="https://cdn-images-1.medium.com/max/9216/1*zId78gPQPZX-igrHycUPGA.jpeg https://cdn-images-1.medium.com/max/9216/1*kgOQeACVpjqQhLgzCpUrrA.jpeg" alts="10,000 leaflets is a lot of leaflets…" classList="image--frame">}}
 10,000 leaflets is a lot of leaflets…
-{{<image-multi-with-caption/end>}}
+{{<gallery-with-caption/end>}}

 The event itself was a huge success with hundreds of people coming throughout the day.
 Over the course of the day we had carols from local schools in the park, live music, the One Manchester bus, a fire engine with a snow machine, loads of food from local organisations, mosques and churches, and of course the PlaceCal demonstrations which nearly got lost in the festivities!
 We also got to line up with Z Arts current production for people who wanted somewhere to go afterwards.
 The highlight for me was wondering why it had got quiet for a bit, before realising the imitable DJ [Lord Kemoy Walker](https://twitter.com/kemoywalker) had a dancefloor full of kids dancing to _Gangnam Style_ just before wrapup!

-{{<image-multi-with-caption/start "https://cdn-images-1.medium.com/max/9216/1*ZJYaSYWbglYUByv4gv5M6A.jpeg https://cdn-images-1.medium.com/max/9216/1*s2PBRzoCxeKz_F1RPcpv_w.jpeg https://cdn-images-1.medium.com/max/9216/1*_Pmbf52ENwiLx0-j_sg3lA.jpeg https://cdn-images-1.medium.com/max/10368/1*HDBEwWSEi_q23WmD5aiKNw.jpeg https://cdn-images-1.medium.com/max/2000/1*lFXbY-SfYhXxiEM_VB4Yqg.jpeg https://cdn-images-1.medium.com/max/9216/1*exgGXebzun8bZkDm5dbNVw.jpeg https://cdn-images-1.medium.com/max/3886/1*HwdxS1lNnGkjAiIISoHOMw.jpeg https://cdn-images-1.medium.com/max/9216/1*RhePVdn4vzqD3eLoBYCMIA.jpeg" "Photos from our launch" "frame">}}
+{{<gallery-with-caption/start srcs="https://cdn-images-1.medium.com/max/9216/1*ZJYaSYWbglYUByv4gv5M6A.jpeg https://cdn-images-1.medium.com/max/9216/1*s2PBRzoCxeKz_F1RPcpv_w.jpeg https://cdn-images-1.medium.com/max/9216/1*_Pmbf52ENwiLx0-j_sg3lA.jpeg https://cdn-images-1.medium.com/max/10368/1*HDBEwWSEi_q23WmD5aiKNw.jpeg https://cdn-images-1.medium.com/max/2000/1*lFXbY-SfYhXxiEM_VB4Yqg.jpeg https://cdn-images-1.medium.com/max/9216/1*exgGXebzun8bZkDm5dbNVw.jpeg https://cdn-images-1.medium.com/max/3886/1*HwdxS1lNnGkjAiIISoHOMw.jpeg https://cdn-images-1.medium.com/max/9216/1*RhePVdn4vzqD3eLoBYCMIA.jpeg" alts="Photos from our launch" classList="image--frame">}}
 Photos from our launch
-{{<image-multi-with-caption/end>}}
+{{<gallery-with-caption/end>}}

 I hope this article has given you an insight into not just the PlaceCal design process, but what we hope is the groundwork for a more connected way of delivering technology in a community context.
 In future pieces I’ll cover what we have planned for PlaceCal in 2018, and document this methodology that we’re calling Community Technology Partnerships.
 As it happens, we’re also starting a bus service…